What is Museum Quality Framing?

 Preserving your Memories with Museum Quality Framing

 Some memories are worth preserving for a lifetime.
 Preserving a moment from life can behold different meanings to different users.
 Such pieces represent not only emotional values but also define the importance of safe-keeping something with utmost care.
 They can either hold a sentimental value you wish to display, protect, and share with your future generations without losing their worth.
-These artworks call for lifelong protection, and Museum Quality Framing can be the best option to ensure ultimate safeguard for a picture or any item of sentiment value.
+These artworks call for lifelong protection, and Museum Quality Framing can be the best option to ensure the ultimate safeguard for a picture or any item of sentiment value.
 Museum Quality Framing conveys the concept of being preserved for the future without compromising its value.
 This technique of framing helps to preserve and protect artwork for future generations.

 What is Museum Quality Framing?

 Some commonly used components in Museum Quality Framing include UV-filtered glass and rag mats.
-This type of framing uses materials that ensure safety for the product being preserved.
+This type of framing uses materials that ensure the safety of the product being preserved.
 The techniques, materials, and procedures used in this process are of the highest specifications.
 Museum Quality framing is a complex but fully reversible process done by expert framers or professional conservators.

 How a valuable piece is framed and displayed to the audience drastically affects the life and longevity of the artwork.
 In addition to the aesthetic aspects of framing the piece, it is crucial to focus on mounting and fitting techniques, so they do not directly create a difference in the artwork but instead work towards preserving the piece for eternity.
 Museum Quality Framing not just protects the artwork but enhances the features without losing the authentic touch.

-Museum framing uses the finest and premium quality raw materials and techniques available in the market today to protect your artwork and memorabilia from ageing effects and irreversible damages.
+Museum framing uses the finest and premium quality raw materials and techniques available in the market today to protect your artwork and memorabilia from aging effects and irreversible damage.
 Custom framers work in a climate-controlled environment to ensure the safety of your items throughout the process of museum-quality framing.
-Museum-quality framing thus provides the protection required to avoid irreversible alterations in the colour and details of the piece.
+Museum-quality framing thus provides the protection required to avoid irreversible alterations in the color and details of the piece.
 Displaying your artwork with custom wood framing, matting, glazing, and backing shields protects your investments and allows you to share it with the world.
 Museum framing is the proven way to protect artwork from environmental influences and preserve it for years of viewing.

 How Museum Quality Framing is done at Qube Art Gallery:

 We, at QubeArt Gallery, are set with an entire team to make your memories beautiful with premium quality framings with life-long protection.
 Our expert framing team makes sure that the fabrics are trimmed and shaped if necessary.
 Selection of the right frame may involve a decision between re-using an existing frame and selecting a new one.
-Whether old or new frame, we strictly follow standard guidelines mentioned below
+Whether old or new frame, we strictly follow the standard guidelines mentioned below

-- We make sure that the rebate is deep enough to hold the glazing, window mount or fillets, object/artwork, undermount and back board.
+- We make sure that the rebate is deep enough to hold the glazing, window mount or fillets, object/artwork, under-mount, and backboard.

 - We make necessary modifications to the old frame to meet these criteria.

-- The mitres are accurately cut, glued and pinned tightly.
+- The mitres are accurately cut, glued, and pinned tightly.

 - When an old frame is to be reused, we carefully clean and repair it, preserving all inscriptions and framing labels.
-The frame, mount and glass may be of historical significance.
+The frame, mount, and glass may be of historical significance.
 Old decorative mounts such as Victorian gilt mounts are sometimes re-used with an internal lining.

-The mount package:
+The mounting package:

-Window mount is crucial because the artwork is in direct contact with the window mount.
+The window mount is crucial because the artwork is in direct contact with the window mount.
 At this level of framing only the Cotton Museum mount board is applicable.

 Window mount for Framing valued artwork: